-Even for those who have relatively new devices like the Xiaomi Mi 6, the advent of a pure Android experience can be compelling.
-Since LineageOS is meant to be a lean-and-mean version of Google’s stock Android, you get a crisp user interface with none of the unnecessary fluff of the MIUI ROM.
+Even for those who have relatively new devices from the likes of Xiaomi, Huawei, and Samsung, the advent of a pure Android experience can be compelling.
+Since LineageOS is meant to be a lean-and-mean version of Google’s stock Android, you get a crisp user interface with none of the unnecessary fluff of the MIUI ROM, for instance.

-For instance, OnePlus One is a device that is still kicking after three years of being out of software support.
-Thanks to LineageOS 15.1, you get Android 8.1 Oreo even before the flagship OnePlus 5T has the chance to see the light of it.
-More importantly, since Android P is still in developer preview, LineageOS might be the only way to get the software on an Android OEM device at the earliest.
+A good example is the OnePlus One, which is still kicking after three years of being out of software support.
+Thanks to LineageOS 15.1, you can install Android 8.1 Oreo on the device right now.
+More importantly, since Android Pie AOSP is now available, LineageOS might be the only way to get the software on an Android OEM device at the earliest.

 Why not LineageOS 16?

 While the advantages of this custom ROM far outweigh the disadvantages, you still have to consider the repercussions.
-In comparison to the massive support that CyanogenMod had, LineageOS hold less than one fraction of devices that are supported.
+In comparison to the massive support that CyanogenMod had, LineageOS is not widely supported.
 Fewer devices mean fewer supporters, which affects everything from update support to software availability.

 It is a relief that you can use services like Samsung KNOX and Android Pay with LineageOS since the custom ROM does not root your device by default.
 However, you still have to unlock the bootloader and install a custom recovery, both of which will void the warranty of your Android device.

 Are you excited for the release of LineageOS 16 with Android Pie this year, or would you rather wait it out and enjoy the official stable release through your device manufacturer?
 Share your thoughts in the comments section down below.

 Related: Android 9 Pie release dates